Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

 If the same tests are repeated over and over again, eventually the same test cases will no longer find new bugs.

+**3) Pesticide Paradox**  -  Repetitive use of the same pesticide mix to eradicate insects during farming will over time lead to the insects developing resistance to the pesticide Thereby ineffective of pesticides on insects.
+The same applies to software testing.
+If the same set of repetitive tests are conducted, the method will be useless for discovering new defects.

+To overcome this, the test cases need to be regularly reviewed & revised, adding new & different test cases to help find more defects.

+Testers cannot simply depend on existing test techniques.
+He must look out continually to improve the existing methods to make testing more effective.
+But even after all this sweat & hard work in testing, you can never claim your product is bug-free.
+To drive home this point, let’s see this video of the public launch of Windows 98

+You think a company like MICROSOFT would not have tested their OS thoroughly & would risk their reputation just to see their OS crashing during its public launch!